DepartureLabsIC/dl_event/README.md

 ## Consuming Events

-add the following update of the following shape to your canister
+To consume events, add the following update method to your canister:

 ```rust